Future Innovators in Robotics & Engineering (FIRE)

 Girls Take Flight

-Girls Take Flight is an innovative program for girls who are in 10th and 11th grade that provides hands-on experience building and flying drones and explores their many uses.
-Earn a stipend of up to $2,500.
+Girls Take Flight is an innovative program for girls who are in 10th and 11th grade at a Title I School.
+Students receive hands-on experience building and flying drones and explores their many uses.
+The program includes opportunities to participate in a week long camp and a 24-week practicum.

-Participation in a week-long camp includes learning flight maneuvers, drone regulations, and write code that will control a drone to fly autonomously.
+Participation in a week-long camp includes learning flight maneuvers, drone regulations, and writing code that will control a drone to fly autonomously.
 Camp also includes guest speakers to inform students about how drones are being used in real-world applications.

 The 24-week practicum will explore the use of drones in addition to building on knowledge of constructing, repairing, and flying a drone.
 Students will also conduct field video project and become FAA certified drone pilots.
+Earn a stipend of up to $2,500.

 FIRE Up!